Cardiology Research, ISSN 1923-2829 print, 1923-2837 online, Open Access

 Figure 2.

-Figure 2.
-Prevalence of dilated cardiomyopathy, sorted by age group and sex. *Validated dilated cardiomyopathy.
-Investigators performed clinical validation of cases of dilated cardiomyopathy by choosing a random sample of 1,000 suspected cases in the database, and verifying the diagnosis based on clinical notes. **Idiopathic dilated cardiomyopathy. ***Total dilated cardiomyopathy (idiopathic and non-idiopathic).
-Please note all prevalence values are expressed per 100,000.
+↓ Figure 3.
+Annual incidence of dilated cardiomyopathy, sorted by age group and sex.
+Please note all incidence values are expressed per 100,000.
 CI: confidence interval; DCM: dilated cardiomyopathy; ICD: International Classification of Diseases; NR: not reported; UK: United Kingdom; US: United States; WHO/ISFC: World Health Organization/International Society and Federation of Cardiology.

 Figure 3.